Morphing tree drawings in a small 3D grid: Morphing through lifting edges

 Let \textit{lifted subtree} $T'(v_j)$ be the portion of subtree $T(v_j)$ lifted by the execution of \liftk{K_j} where $j < i$.
 Conditions that we maintain throughout the algorithm are the following:

-\begin{itemize} \item[(I)] The drawing of $T'(v)$ in $\Gamma_t$ is the canonical drawing of $T'(v)$ with respect to $v$. \item[(II)]T he vertices that lie on edges in a set that is not yet processed are lying in $X0Y$ plane. \end{itemize}
+\begin{itemize} \item[(I)] The drawing of $T'(v)$ in $\Gamma_t$ is the canonical drawing of $T'(v)$ with respect to $v$. \item[(II)] The vertices that lie on edges in a set that is not yet processed are lying in the $XY_0$ plane. \end{itemize}

+Let the \textit{processing} vertices be the ending vertices $end(e)$ of every edge $e$ from $K_i$ along with the vertices of their subtrees $T(end(e))$.

-\begin{lemma} For every edge $e = (v, u)$ with $st(e)=v$ in $\Gamma_1$ there is a lattice point $z_e \in e$ such that: \begin{enumerate} \item $\ball{\Gamma_1}{z_e} {rpw \cdot d(\Gamma)} \subset \ball{\Gamma_1}{v}{rpw \cdot d(\Gamma) \cdot (4 \cdot d(\Gamma) + 1)}$ \item for distinct edges $e_1, e_2 \in K_i \forall i = 1, \ldots, m$ disks $\ball{\Gamma_1}{z_{e_1}}{rpw}$ and $\ball{\Gamma_1}{z_{e_2}}{rpw}$ are disjoint. \item for distinct edges $e_1, e_2 \in K_i \forall i = 1, \ldots, m$ regions $\mathcal{F}_{e_1}, \mathcal{F}_{e_2}$ are disjoint, where $\mathcal{F}_{e} = \{x \in X0Y: dist_{\Gamma_1}(x, (z_{e}, u)) \le rpw\}$. \end{enumerate} \end{lemma} \begin{proof} Let us fix an edge $e = (v, u)$.
+\begin{lemma} For every edge $e = (v, u)$ with $st(e)=v$ in $\Gamma_1$ there is a lattice point $z_e \in e$ such that: \begin{enumerate} \item $\ball{\Gamma_1}{z_e} {rpw \cdot d(\Gamma)} \subset \ball{\Gamma_1}{v}{rpw \cdot d(\Gamma) \cdot (4 \cdot d(\Gamma) + 1)}$ \item for distinct edges $e_1, e_2 \in K_i \forall i = 1, \ldots, m$ disks $\ball{\Gamma_1}{z_{e_1}}{rpw}$ and $\ball{\Gamma_1}{z_{e_2}}{rpw}$ are disjoint. \item for distinct edges $e_1, e_2 \in K_i \forall i = 1, \ldots, m$ regions $\mathcal{F}_{e_1}, \mathcal{F}_{e_2}$ are disjoint, where $\mathcal{F}_{e} = \{x \in XY_0: dist_{\Gamma_1}(x, (z_{e}, u)) \le rpw\}$. \end{enumerate} \end{lemma} \begin{proof} Let us fix an edge $e = (v, u)$.
 By Lemma~\ref{lemma:circle_around}, there is a lattice point $z$ lying on $e$ in $\ball{\Gamma_1}{v}{d(\Gamma)}$.
 Then let point $z_e$ be $(v_x + (z_x - v_x) \cdot 4 \cdot rpw \cdot d(\Gamma), v_y + (z_y - v_y) \cdot 4 \cdot rpw \cdot d(\Gamma), 0)$.
 It satisfies the conditions of the lemma:

 \begin{enumerate} \item $\ball{\Gamma_1}{z_e}{rpw \cdot d(\Gamma)} \subset \ball{\Gamma_1}{v}{rpw \cdot d(\Gamma) \cdot (4 \cdot d(\Gamma) + 1)}$ holds because $\dist{\Gamma_1}{z_e}{v} \leq d(\Gamma) \cdot (4 \cdot rpw \cdot d(\Gamma))$.